 LaRue L. Robinson is a litigator who focuses his practice on complex commercial litigation, employee benefits (ERISA) litigation and investigations.
 As a former US Army prosecutor, Mr. Robinson also has significant trial experience.

 Mr. Robinson litigates in federal and state courts across the country.
 His work involves all phases of litigation starting with pre-litigation counseling and continuing up to, and including, the trial and post-trial stages.
 He also maintains an active pro bono practice in civil and criminal cases.
 He has been named as one of Chicago’s “35 under 35” young leaders making an impact on the community.

 Mr. Robinson’s successes include:

-Mr. Robinson currently serves as co-chair of the firm’s Associates Committee and co-chair of the Veterans and Military Families Affinity Group.
-He is also a member of the firm’s Hiring Committee and Associate Board of the Diversity and Inclusion Committee.
+Mr. Robinson currently serves as co-chair of the Veterans and Military Families Affinity Group.
+He is also a member of the firm’s Hiring Committee.
 In the community, he serves on the board of directors of the Grant Park Music Festival and the board of directors of the Columbia Law School Association.
-He also serves on the associate board of the Chicago Committee and has previously served on the associate board of Chicago Scholars.

 Prior to joining Jenner & Block, Mr. Robinson was a captain in the US Army Judge Advocate General’s Corps where, in addition to serving as a prosecutor, he helped guide high-profile military investigations and was lead litigator on labor and employment matters.
 He also served as a military magistrate, which involved making probable cause determinations regarding searches and seizures on a military installation.